joeylmaalouf/CompArchFA15/Midterm/Schematics.md

 ### 14-bit Adder

 ##### Specification
 This component takes in two 14-bit binary numbers, as well as a carry-in bit, and adds them together.
 It produces a 14-bit sum output, as well as a carry-out bit.
+Because it is composed internally of 14 chained 1-bit adders, that schematic is included below as well.

 ##### Inputs
 * A, 14 bits